marciomat/reverse_engineering/crackmesone/grandfatherClock/README.md

 $ r2 -A grandfather_clock
 ```

 We list all functions and we see `main()` accessible.
-Looking into the `main()` we can right away identify how it handles the argument passed via the command line:
+Looking into the `main()` we can right away identify how it accesses the argument passed via the command line:

 ```assembly
 │           0x55f8eb1c43e3      897dfc         mov dword [var_4h], edi    ; argc